FutureAGI/Xenoverse/xenoverse/anymdp/README.md

 # Introduction

-Scalable procedurally generated Markov Decision Processes (MDPs) by randomizing the reward matrix and transition matrix.
+Scalable, procedurally generated Markov Decision Processes (MDPs) and Partially Observable MDPs (POMDPs) are created by randomizing the reward matrix, transition matrix, and observation matrix.
+The library also supports POMDPs with multi-token observation and action spaces.

 # Download pre-generated datasets and tasks